Skip to main content

 The courses listed below are required for your first year of study in the Political Science – General Arts and Science Transfer program:

-Fall 2025
+Fall 2026

 Semester 1 - 15 credit hours Course Course Title

-Fall POSC 2100U Global Politics
+Fall POSC 2100U Introduction to Global Politics

 Fall POSC 2300U Mobilizing for Change